 Chinese companies reportedly have access to high-end American GPUs through Amazon and Microsoft clouds

-In order to prevent China from misusing AI or divert it to military use, the US government has imposed strict export restrictions to prevent Chinese companies from using high-performance GPUs made in the US.
-However, Reuters has reported that Chinese companies are circumventing the restrictions by using cloud computing services such as Amazon.
+To prevent China from misusing AI for military purposes, the US government has imposed strict export restrictions to prevent Chinese companies from using high-performance GPUs made in the US.
+However, Reuters has reported that Chinese companies are circumventing these restrictions by using cloud computing services such as those from Amazon.

 Exclusive: Chinese entities turn to Amazon cloud and its rivals to access high-end US chips, AI | Reuters